 As disclosed in Notes 2 and 4 to the consolidated financial statements, investments held by the Company have been classified as Level III investments as pricing inputs for these are unobservable and there is little, if any, market activity for such investments.
 Establishing fair values of investments is inherently subjective and is often dependent upon significant estimates and modeling assumptions that are unobservable and generally requires the Company to establish the use of internal assumptions about future cash flows, including the cash flows of underlying real property, and appropriate risk-adjusted discount rates.
 Fair values inputs for investments classified as Level III are estimated by management using valuation methodologies that consider a range of factors, including but not limited to the price at which the investment was acquired, the nature of the investment, and local market conditions.
-Management uses a valuation model which includes critical inputs such as cap rates, discount rates and consideration of the market where the property is located.
+Management uses a valuation model that includes critical inputs such as cap rates, discount rates, and consideration of the market where the property is located.
 The inputs into the determination of fair value require significant judgment by management.

-The principal consideration in our determination that the Level III fair value inputs used in the valuation of investments is a critical audit matter are (i) the significant judgment by management to determine the fair value measurements; (ii) significant auditor judgment, subjectivity and effort in evaluating audit evidence related to the significant assumptions used in the fair value measurement; and (iii) use of professionals with specialized skill and knowledge to assist in performing the procedures and evaluating the audit evidence obtained.
+The principal consideration in our determination that the Level III fair value inputs used in the valuation of investments is a critical audit matter are (i) the significant judgment by management to determine the fair value measurements; (ii) significant auditor judgment, subjectivity, and effort in evaluating audit evidence related to the significant assumptions used in the fair value measurement; (iii) the sensitivity of the respective fair values to the significant underlying assumptions; and (iv) use of professionals with specialized skill and knowledge to assist in performing the procedures and evaluating the audit evidence obtained.